 Review on The Yorke Arms

-Top-class cooking has earned Frances Atkins more than her share of prestige and plaudits over the years, and consistency is one of the kitchen's strengths.
+The kitchen has earned many plaudits over the years under Frances Atkins who sold the business in 2017, and consistency is one of the kitchen's strengths.
 There's also a real respect for ingredients, whether they come from the sea or the land.
 Seared scallops and langoustines are brought together with butternut squash and tomato, while a tranche of roast turbot could be accompanied by lemon relish, celery, turnip and sweetcorn chowder.

 Meat and game might feature fillet of veal and kidney with caramelised chicory, sweet potato and caper sauce or saddle of hare with braised leg, wild mushrooms, spinach and rosemary gnocchi.
 Nidderdale lamb pie is also worth a try: it's actually a complex assemblage involving faggots, braised shank and horseradish lentils with Madeira sauce.